kubernetes/kubernetes/docs/images.md

   - Pre-pulling Images
     - all pods can use any images cached on a node
     - requires root access to all nodes to setup
-  - Specifying ImagePullKeys on a Pod
+  - Specifying ImagePullSecrets on a Pod
     - only pods which provide own keys can access the private registry Each option is described in more detail below.